jingweimo/academic-kickstart/content/post/JiaxuGraduation/index.md

 ---
 title: Congratulations to Jiaxu Cai for his graduation with a MS degree 👋👋.
 Well done with two years but three peer-reviewed publications and one book chapter!
-Best wishes for your future endeavors.
+Best wishes for his future endeavors.
 subtitle:

 # Summary for listings and search engines